ctuning/ck-mlperf/script/image-classification/README.md

 This file contains only image file names (one per line) without paths.

 - `RUN_OPT_RESULT_DIR`
-Path to a directory to which the client program should store prediction results that will be validated by postprocessing script.
+Path to a directory to which the client program should store prediction results that will be validated by the postprocessing script.

 ### Program-specific preprocessing

-Client program can contain its own additional preprocessing script  `preprocess-next.py`.
-If it is presented it will be called after the common preprocessing.
+A client program may contain its own additional preprocessing script  `preprocess-next.py`.
+If it exists, it will be called after the common preprocessing.

 ## Images dataset

-Client program should provide access to the ImageNet dataset via run-time dependencies `imagenet-val` and `imagenet-aux`, e.g.:
+A client program should provide access to the ImageNet dataset via run-time dependencies `imagenet-val` and `imagenet-aux`, e.g.:

 ```json
   "run_deps": {